wandb/docs/docs/guides/integrations/other/composer.md

 ### Log prediction samples

-You can use [Composer's Callbacks](https://docs.mosaicml.com/projects/composer/en/stable/trainer/callbacks.html) system to control when you log to Weights & Biases via the WandBLogger, in this example we log a sample of our validation images and predictions:
+You can use [Composer's Callbacks](https://docs.mosaicml.com/projects/composer/en/stable/trainer/callbacks.html) system to control when you log to Weights & Biases via the WandBLogger, in this example a sample of the validation images and predictions is logged:

 ```python
 import wandb